flome/gcpy/README.md

 # gcpy
 University project: glow curve analysis software for exponential heating.
 For questions and support please contact the maintainer Florian Mentzel (florian.mentzel@tu-dortmund.de).

+## Compatibility
+Attention: Tested with Ubuntu 16.04 and CentOS7, might fail on other platforms, especially fails probably with Windows.

 ## Install